tlchambers/tlchambers/README.md

 My name is Thuy (it's pronounce as 'Twee').

 I enjoy learning new things.
 I thrive on challenges and embrace new technologies with enthusiasm.
 With a flair for creativity honed in the fashion industry, I've traded fashion for Tech.
-Currently learning to write beyond 'Hello World' in Power Platfom.
+Currently a Power Platform developer with proven enterprise delivery, always aiming to expand skills and knowledge.

 Let's connect, collaborate, and create something extraordinary together! 🚀